mattlol85/Fitz-Bot/README.md

 #### `/getbotchannel`
 Shows the currently configured bot channel for your server.

+#### `/joenet download`
+Search and download movies or TV shows from your Radarr/Sonarr instance.
+- Select between Movies or TV Shows
+- Search by title
+- Select from up to 5 results
+- For TV shows: Choose specific seasons or all seasons
+- **Example**: `/joenet download` → Select "Movies" → Enter "Breaking Bad" → Select result

 ### REST API Endpoints

 The bot provides HTTP endpoints for management: